aidotse/DecentralizedAI/fed_lr_ros/README.md

 # Federated Learning using Robot Operating System (ROS)

-This repository constitute a testbed environment for training [TensorFlow](https://www.tensorflow.org/) models in federated settings using the communication protocols available in the [Robot Operating System](https://www.ros.org/).
+This repository constitute a testbed environment for training [TensorFlow](https://www.tensorflow.org/) models in *federated learning* settings using the communication protocols available in the [Robot Operating System](https://www.ros.org/).

 ### What is ROS?